Azure-Readiness/HOL-AdvancedWebWorkerRoles/HOL.md

 - Install complex components required by a web role, such as a scripting language's binary files.

 >**Note:** This lab shows advanced features of Web and Worker roles in Windows Azure; it assumes that you have sufficient knowledge of Windows Azure.
-If you are beginner in Windows Azure, see the **Introduction to Windows Azure** lab in this training kit first.
+If you are beginner in Windows Azure, see the **Introduction to Windows Azure** lab first.

 <a name="Prerequisites" />
 ### Prerequisites ###

 The following is required to complete this hands-on lab:

 - IIS 7 (with ASP.NET, WCF HTTP Activation)